lars-t-hansen/moz-sandbox/swat/ROADMAP.md

 * Our vectors should be TO vectors.
 The way to construct those are by taking the basic type, say, TO.int32, and applying an array constructor: TO.int32.array(5), this yields a constructor for arrays of length 5.
 We'll need to cache those.
+* BUG: it's a mess how we invoke swat.sch from the shell script.
+It only works because swat.sch always exit explicitly, for one thing; for another, do we have to generate the script that loads the files?

 ## Quality etc

 ### Required

+* Make sure it works with Chez Scheme and that the scripts know how to pick up the right Scheme system
 * Move to separate repo for better issue tracking and visibility
 * More documentation, esp about how to use for web development
 * More test code